Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Systematical study of retrieval and intra-chunk processing

 The different architectural configurations we investigate, summarized in Table~\ref{tab:unified_generation}, can be expressed as joint definitions of $(f, g)$.
 In the “w/ CLS” variant, we prepend a learnable token, $\mathbf{x}_{\text{CLS}}$, to the input chunk $\mathbf{H}_{[i]}$, as shown in Fig.~\ref{fig:cls}.
 The Encoder processes this combined sequence, and its output corresponding to the $\mathbf{x}_{\text{CLS}}$ position is used to form the landmark, while the remaining outputs form the KV cache.

-\textbf{Chunked Hidden States: Disentangling Representations for Retrieval and Prediction.} Considering the dual purposes of $\mathbf{h}^{\frac{L}{2}}_{t}$, we posit that simply operating on these raw hidden states conflates these two distinct functional objectives.
+\textbf{Chunked Hidden States: Disentangling Representations for Retrieval and Prediction.} The hidden state $\mathbf{h}^{\frac{L}{2}}_{t}$ must be immediately useful for autoregressive next token prediction, while also serving as a durable memory for future retrieval.
+Considering the dual purposes of $\mathbf{h}^{\frac{L}{2}}_{t}$, we posit that simply operating on these raw hidden states conflates these two distinct functional objectives.
 The introduction of non-linear layers aims to disentangle these two roles.
 By processing the raw states, these components can produce refined representations specifically optimized for retrieval, separate from the immediate demands of next-token prediction.
 A \texttt{RMSNorm} provides a simple mechanism to introduce non-linearity, while the \texttt{Encoder} takes this a step further by explicitly learning to re-encode the chunk's information.

 \textbf{Landmark: Approximating Full Attention via Learnable Summarization.} We frame HSA as a structured approximation of full attention.
 The goal is for the HSA weight $\hat{\alpha}_{t,i}$(Eq. ~\ref{eq:appoximate-attn}) to be a faithful approximation of the full attention weight $\alpha_{t,i}$ (Eq.~\ref{eq:precise-attn}).